-Nearly 380 pilot whales have been confirmed dead off the coast of Tasmania as rescuers battle to save the remaining few that are still alive in one of the world’s largest ever mass strandings.
+Nearly 380 pilot whales have been confirmed dead off the coast of Tasmania as rescuers battle to save the remaining few that are still alive in one of the world’s largest-ever mass strandings.

-Authorities have confirmed that a total of more than 470 of the marine creatures were discovered on Wednesday morning about five kilometres south of the original stranding site at Macquarie Harbour, the largest in the country’s history.
+Authorities have confirmed that a total of more than 470 marine creatures were discovered on Wednesday morning about five kilometres south of the original stranding site at Macquarie Harbour, the largest in the country’s history.

-Some 50 whales were successfully rescued and coaxed back to the open ocean but the remaining 30 animals still alive remain stranded on a shallow sandbar off Tasmania’s west coast.
+Some 50 whales were successfully rescued and coaxed back to the open ocean, but the remaining 30 animals still alive remain stranded on a shallow sandbar off Tasmania’s west coast.

 Rescue teams are now racing against the clock to save the whales, with Parks and Wildlife regional manager Nic Deka conceding time is quickly running out.

-Hampering rescue efforts are ‘ugly’ conditions including cold temperatures and rain, though Carlyon added that the conditions will help the whales survive longer by keeping them wet and cool.
+Hampering rescue efforts are ‘ugly’ conditions, including cold temperatures and rain, though Carlyon added that the conditions will help the whales survive longer by keeping them wet and cool.

-A stranded whale may also be crushed to death by their own weight, without water acting as a support, or else if they are stranded in deep water they may drown if their blowholes are covered.
+A stranded whale may also be crushed to death by their own weight, without water acting as a support, or else if they are stranded in deep water, they may drown if their blowholes are covered.